TDSR/kaggle/README.md

 # kaggle
-This is to keep track of all kaggle competition particiaption!!
+This is to keep track of all kaggle competition participation!!